umwelt-data/olli/apps/docs/docs/vis-spec.md

 1. If `fields` is missing, it creates one `OlliFieldDef` per key in `data[0]`.
 2. If any field lacks a `type`, it runs type inference on the data column.
 3. If `structure` is missing, it infers a tree structure from the axes, legends, and guides.
+4. If `annotations` is set, it appends an annotations node containing them to `structure`.

 This means a minimal spec only needs `data`, `mark`, and `axes` — everything else is derived.